shashisingh2005/rewards/README.md

 - +2 points for every $1 over $100
   Example:
   $120 → (50 × 1) + (20 × 2) = **90 points**
+- A screenshot (Rewards.png) of the working app is attached.
 ## Run Locally

 npm install